Sunday, March 24, 2024

 Most of Gottlieb's other directorial efforts didn't receive English dubbing or subbing, and so it looks like this was his only Eurospy film.
 However, he did direct three earlier "Krimis," and in my review of SECRET OF THE BLACK WIDOW, I noted that the performers were allowed to "camp things up."
 So maybe Gottlieb was like the American serial director James Horne, who frequently injected baggy-pants comedy into theoretically serious adventures.

-One last phenomenality matter: while THUNDERBALL sustains the trope of the "bizarre crime" by having its villains steal a real nuclear bomb, faking that crime does not satisfy that trope.
-But a pretense to performing a bizarre crime does rate as-- a "phantasmal figuration."
+One last phenomenality matter: THUNDERBALL sustains the trope of the "bizarre crime" by having its villains steal a real nuclear bomb.
+In this case, the mere pretense to such a crime does not satisfy that trope, but it does rate as a "phantasmal figuration."

 No comments: